 “Oh, umm,” the moron says, distracted by her brightly-painted nails but determined to sound intelligent, “I was, uh, just wondering, like what time is lunch?”

 “Gee-whiz,” Glenn sighs, her face more pained than Jesus’ on the crucifix.

 Becky shakes her head.
 Even the Italian hanger-ons who are catching a free-tour giggle.
 And they don’t understand English.

-“Well, anyway, it’s made entirely of bronze, one of the largest bronze pieces in existence, and it took Bernini a total of nine years to complete.”
+“Well, anyway, it’s made entirely of bronze, one of the largest bronze pieces in existence, and it took Bernini a total of nine years to complete it.”

-On cue, Mrs. Weary beams, “That’s remarkable, Glenn, absolutely remarkable!” before she’s back to cheerleader tryouts and hair braids with her girlies.
+On cue, Mrs. Weary beams, “That’s remarkable, Glenn, REALLY remarkable!” before she’s back to cheerleader tryouts and hair braids with her girlies.